hoanganh25991/hoanganh25991.github.io/README.md

 - `index.html` - The main entry point that currently displays the game list
 - Individual project directories for each game/application
 - Shared assets and resources

+## License

+Copyright © 2025 Monk Journey Team.
+All Rights Reserved.

+This project is proprietary and confidential.
+Unauthorized reproduction, distribution, or disclosure is prohibited.
+No license, express or implied, to any intellectual property rights is granted by this document.

+See the [LICENSE](LICENSE) file for full details.